List of The Thundermans characters

-The Thundermans is an American comedy television series created by Jed Spingarn that aired on Nickelodeon from October 14, 2013 to May 25, 2018.
-The series stars Kira Kosarin, Jack Griffo, Addison Riecke, Diego Velazquez, Chris Tallman, Rosa Blasi, and Maya Le Clark, and features the voice of Dana Snyder as Dr. Colosso.
+The Thundermans is an American comedy television series created by Jed Spingarn that aired on Nickelodeon from October 14, 2013, to May 25, 2018, starring Kira Kosarin, Jack Griffo, Addison Riecke, Diego Velazquez, Chris Tallman, Rosa Blasi and Maya Le Clark, as well as featuring Dana Snyder as the voice of Dr. Colosso.
+The series was later expanded into a small franchise, including a 2024 film and 2025 spinoff series.